anuraagkn/VOC-Detection-Instrument/COMMANDS.md

 ### Command Tree
 Below is the structure to follow when oprating the instrument using commands.
 Where available, any shorthand node names are enclosed in parenthesis next to their full form names e.g. ```AUTOmatic(AUTO)``` means that ```AUTO``` is the shorthand for ```AUTOmatic```.
 The valid arguments are specified in the comments, which begin after ```//```.

+System commands can be used to reset the instrument and setup/run automated experiments.
 ```
 :SYSTEM(SYST)
     :RESEt                              // reset the isntrument parameters (accepts any valid argument*)